 In 2013 a sharp young man named Justin knocked on his door in Chavanay to ask for a job.
 He had degrees in both viticulture and wine-making from Toulouse and Montpellier, and he was doing a stage with Yves Cuilleron at the latter’s nearby domain.
 Villa declined; he could just manage on his own.
 Justin returned several times and made it quite clear that he wanted to work here and no where else.
 Pierre Jean said okay, we’ll give it a trial run.

 Now Justin is a full-time employee and Pierre Jean says it’s the best decision he’s made since starting off on his own.
 Moreover, Justin became a member of The Grapeful Dead, the famous northern Rhône band you’ve never heard of featuring Paul Amsellem from Domaine Georges Vernay, Yves Gangloff, and Pierre-Jean Villa.
 Thanks to Justin, and a growing team, the domaine has been able to farm its 14 hectares, a mix of old and new plantations, in an increasingly organic manner and with ever more detail.
 Of course, it’s the details that count.
-In 2017, experiments are being done on the hillside parcels using a special mulch under the vines in one parcel and sowing lichen under the vines in another to see if either can replace herbicide, which would be the final step for 100% organic farming (the domaine will be certified in 2021).
+In 2017, experiments began on the hillside parcels using a special mulch under certain vines and sowing sedum under others to see if either worked well enough to replace herbicide, which would be the final step for 100% organic farming (the domaine will be certified in 2021).
 The photo below shows a patch of sedum beneath Roussanne vines, and sedum seems to work the best–it takes little water, it grows low to the ground and so doesn’t attract humidity, and it checks erosion.
 Plus the stuff is local–it grows on the rock walls!